lkodinsson/MARS/Fantasy/Spellcasting.md

 **Range:** Touch
 **Duration:** Indefinite (concentration, range of 30m)

-You create the illusion of a small object, tiny creature, or various small magical effects (like sparks or flashes of light).
+You create the illusion of a small object, very tiny creature, or various small magical effects (like sparks or flashes of light).
 This effect originates from a short distance nearby (usually within or near your hands).
 This effect can be made to interact with any of the senses, and as such can be felt to have a solid form and real weight.

 ## Seek Guidance

-**Specializations:** Light, Augury
+**Specializations:** Augury, Authority, Balance, Service (Bonus: Adept), Entropy, Harmony, Light
 **Difficulty:** 10 (Hard)

 **Mana Cost:** 2